Industrial Design - Master's Programme

 - Full list of courses in this programme: http://kurser.lth.se/lot/?prog=MID&val=program&lang=en

 Study trips and exhibitions forms a natural part of the Master's programme in Industrial Design.
 Except for an introduction study tour in the start of the programme, all trips are optional.
 If a student is unable to participate in the optional activities, alternative assignments in Lund will be given.

-- Introduction study tour 4 days (mandatory) - takes place during study week 1, all cost covered by the programme.
+- Introduction study tour 4 days (mandatory) - takes place during study week 1.

 - Study tour NASA, Houston U.S. 2 weeks (optional) - normally during the third semester as part of one of the industrial design projects.